mehakgagneja-02/mehakgagneja-02/README.md

 - 👋 Hi, I’m Mehak
 - 👀 I’m interested in Data Analytics and Android App development
+- 🌱 I'm currently a graduate student at Northeastern University, Boston, US
-- 🌱 I’m currently working as a Data Analyst
+- 👩‍💼 I was previously working as a Business Technology Solutions Associate with ZS Associates
 - 📫 mehakgagneja02@gmail.com | https://www.linkedin.com/in/mehak-gagneja-530242193/